The Inside (and Outside) Scoop on Display Banner Printing

 No-Curl Vinyl Banners

-No-curl vinyl banners are printed digitally in full color on a heavier 14oz vinyl.
+No-curl vinyl display banner printing uses a heavier 14-oz vinyl in full color.
 This material is suited for high-end displays and banner stands.

 The mesh material used for mesh banners is manufactured from polyester fibers, which are crisscrossed thereby allowing air to pass through the material making it less wind resistant and more resilient for outdoor use in windy areas.
 They’re somewhat opaque, but once printed, display well.
 The advantage over vinyl banners is they are less likely to rip or blow out of shape.

 Mesh Banners are commonly used at sports fields or for advertisements.
 Sometimes they’re hung on the sides of buildings allowing some light to pass through to the inside and allowing those inside to see out.
 They’re usually printed in full color on 10oz scrim vinyl and is a good alternative to cutting wind slits in solid vinyl banners.